hexedrevii/Discordia/README.md

 # Restart the service (incase you changed the config)
 systemctl --user restart discordia

+# Stop the service
+systemctl --user stop discordia

+# Enable the service (it will always start at bootup (not recommended))
+systemctl --user enable discordia

+# Disable the service (it can no longer be started)
+systemctl --user disable discordia
 ```

 The configuration file should be placed in `$HOME/.config/discordia/config.lua` for default, or if `XDG_CONFIG_HOME` is set, it will be found inside `$XDG_CONFIG_HOME/discordia/config.lua`.